TermySequence/termy-doc/index.rst

 TermySequence Documentation
 ===========================

 This is the documentation for TermySequence, version |version|.
-Visit the `main page <https://termysequence.io/>`_ for an introduction and basic overview.
+Visit the `home page <https://termysequence.io/>`_ for an introduction and basic overview.
 Or, visit the `users' page <https://termysequence.io/user/>`_ for news and updates.
 Or, visit `github <https://github.com/TermySequence>`_ to browse the source and report issues.

 .. toctree::
    :maxdepth: 3